-(a) A Member may alter a motion of which he has given notice with the consent of the seconder meeting.
-Consent will be signified without discussion.
+(a) A Member may alter a motion of which he has given notice with the consent of the seconder.

-- (b) A Member may alter a motion that he has moved without notice with the consent of both the meeting and the seconder.
-Consent will be signified without discussion. - (c) Only alterations that could be made as an amendment may be made.
+- (b) A Member may alter a motion that he has moved without notice with the consent of the seconder. - (c) Only alterations that could be made as an amendment may be made.